 Fibro and asbestos are often confused terms in the construction industry.
 These two are composite building and construction material used to fireproof and insulate houses and establishments.
-The thermal stability and fire resistance or asbestos and fibro, combined with strength and durability that allows them to last long, are qualities that make them ideal for construction.
+The thermal stability and fire resistance or asbestos and fibro, combined with strength and durability that allows them to last long, make them ideal for construction.

 Despite the vast similarities between the two, fibro and asbestos are not the same thing.
 A major factor that differentiates them is health safety.

 What is Asbestos?

 Asbestos is a mineral fibre that is thin and wire-like.
 Aside from its durability, the fire and chemical resistance, thermal stability, and poor electrical conductivity of asbestos deemed it the best construction material in the 1920s to 1980s.
 Houses and buildings constructed during that time are most likely to have asbestos.
 Asbestos cement insulates, soundproofs, and fireproofs housing and commercial establishments.

 What is Fibro?

 Fibro is short for Fibrous Cement Sheeting, a construction material specially used in roofing and cladding.
 This material is created from various fibres to create a thin cement sheet.
 Originally, fibre cement used asbestos to reinforce the cement.
 However, when the government banned asbestos, construction companies and homeowners alike favoured the use of safer alternatives like cellulose over asbestos.

 Difference between Fibro and Asbestos